 Toyota Auris history

-The first-generation Auris used the Toyota internal code E150, and was built at Toyota’s UK plant at Burnaston, Derbyshire.
-For this model, engine options comprised 1.33 (from 2009 on), 1.4 (2007-2008), 1.6 and 1.8-litre petrol units, plus 1.4, 2.0 and 2.2-litre diesels.
+The first-generation Auris used the Toyota internal code E150 and was built at Toyota’s UK plant at Burnaston, Derbyshire.
+For this model, engine options comprised 1.33 (from 2009 on), 1.4 (2007-2008), 1.6 and 1.8-litre petrol units, plus 1.4, 2.0 and 2.2-litre diesel.
 But perhaps the most popular version was the Auris Hybrid, first introduced in 2010.
-This used the same running gear as the third generation Prius, and was a hit with buyers wanting an efficient family hatchback with a more conventional look than the Prius offered.
+This used the same running gear as the third-generation Prius, and was a hit with buyers wanting an efficient family hatchback with a more conventional look than the Prius offered.

 For its second E180 generation, the Auris was still built in the UK, and engines included a 1.2-litre turbo four-cylinder, the return of the 1.33-litre petrol, plus 1.5, 1.6 and 1.8 units at different times during its life.
-Diesels were 1.4, 1.6 and 2.0-litres in size, while the hybrid model returned with a 1.8-litre petrol engine to go with the electric motor set-up.
+Diesel was 1.4, 1.6 and 2.0-litres in size, while the hybrid model returned with a 1.8-litre petrol engine to go with the electric motor set-up.

 Production of the second generation Auris ended in 2018, and Toyota also called time on the Auris badge, because it was replaced by the Corolla in Toyota’s global line-up.

 Service intervals for the Toyota Auris are pretty straightforward because nearly all models need attention every 12 months or 10,000 miles, whichever of these milestones comes first.
 Services alternate between Intermediate and Full for the first 100,000 miles of the car’s life.